dCipherDev/RaspPi_Scripts/README.md

 ##### This Repo will be used for developing IOT related stuff

 ### Criptocurrency Ticker
-pricesDisplay.py
+>python pricesDisplay.py
 #### Description:
-Script to display the prices of ETH and BTC on your Sense Hat.<br />
+>The script will display the current price of ETH and BTC cryptocurrencies on the 8x8 led matrix of the Sense Hat using Poloniex's API.
+>
 #### Prerequisites

-> - Raspberry Pi 2 <br />
+> - Raspberry Pi 2 with Raspbian <br />
 > - Sense_HAT board<br />

 ##### Authors